SWEET APPLE KUZU

 Simply.

-Have always some kuzu at home and with you when you travel.
+Always have some kuzu at home and with you when you travel.

 And use it regularly as we do!